HaxePunk/haxepunk.com/documentation/tutorials/getting-started.md

 haxelib run HaxePunk setup
 ```

+If you downloaded a zip version of HaxePunk replace the first command with `haxelib local nameOfTheArchive.zip`.

 You may need to run the second command as an administrator.
 It will prompt you to install the Lime tool which I suggest doing.
 This gives you the shortcut `lime` instead of having to type `haxelib run lime`.

 ## Upgrading haxelib